Patterns and Dynamics of Netflix TV Show Popularity: Conclusion

 Our entropy analysis revealed substantial variation in the volatility of content trends across regions.
 North America and Pan-Europe exhibited high entropy, with frequent shifts in top-ranked shows, while ESA showed lower entropy, reflecting more stable and enduring content preferences.
 Mutual information uncovered strong regional clustering.
 Countries within the NAPE group shared similar consumption patterns and aligned closely with the global trend, while ESA countries displayed relatively independent and internally cohesive viewing preferences.

 To capture directional dynamics, we introduced a KL-based asymmetry measure that compares weekly distributions of top-ranked shows across countries with varying time lags.
-By adjusting the divergence threshold, we identified both fine-grained influence within tightly synchronized regions and broader influence across loosely connected areas.
-Under small threshold values, we detected intra-regional flows, such as influence from Korea and Thailand to other countries in ESA.
-In contrast, under large thresholds, we observed inter-regional flows from ESA and CSA toward the NAPE region.
-These findings highlight how influence in global viewing patterns depends on both regional proximity and the popularity strength of shows.
+By adjusting the divergence threshold, we identified both fine-grained relationships within tightly synchronized regions and broader patterns across loosely connected areas.
+Under small threshold values, we detected intra-regional patterns, such as signals originating from Korea and Thailand to other countries in ESA.
+In contrast, under large thresholds, we observed inter-regional patterns from ESA and CSA toward the NAPE region.
+These findings highlight how dynamics in global viewing patterns depend on both regional proximity and the popularity strength of shows.

-Overall, this work contributes to a deeper understanding of how digital content circulates globally—not just who watches what, but how and when those preferences emerge across countries.
-These insights have practical implications for platform algorithms, content localization strategies, and cultural policy, especially in an era where global media increasingly shapes shared and divergent cultural narratives.
+In summary, this work provides quantitative evidence of how digital content circulates globally, but it should also be interpreted with caution, as platform algorithms and country-specific consumption patterns may influence the observed dynamics.
+Future work should extend this framework by improving data accuracy, explicitly incorporating platform-level interventions, and accounting for heterogeneous temporal scales.
+Overall, our results contribute to a deeper understanding of not only who watches what, but also how and when preferences are observed across countries, with implications for content distribution strategies, localization strategies, and cultural policy in an increasingly global media environment.